ipld/specs/data-structures/cosmos/tendermint_chain.md

 ## Tendermint Proposal
 ```
+# A Proposal IPLD block contains the varint-delimited protobuf encoding of a CanonicalProposal
 # ProposalCID is a link to a Proposal
 # ProposalCID uses the SHA256 multihash and the Proposal codec (tbd)
 type ProposalCID &Proposal